-- succeeding runner who touches the bases in proper order.
+- e) Two baserunners may not occupy the same base simultaneously.
+EFFECT: The runner who first legally occupied the base is entitled to it.
+The other runner can be put out by being touched with the ball. - f) Failure of a preceding runner to touch a base or to leave a base legally on a caught fly ball and who is declared out, does not affect the status of a succeeding runner who touches the bases in proper order.
 However, if the preceding runner were to be called out for the third out of the inning, no succeeding runner may score a run. - g) No runner may return to touch a missed base, or one left illegally, after a succeeding runner has scored. - h) When the ball is dead, no runner may return to touch a missed base, a base he/she has left illegally, even after the ball becomes alive.
 However, when a dead ball occurs, a runner may return to a missed base or a base he/she left illegally, if he/she is required to by the umpire in the awarding or determination of bases.
 The runner is not liable to be put out for missing a base beyond the base he/she is required to by the umpire in the awarding or determination of the bases.
 The runner is not liable to be put out for missing a base beyond the base he/she is required to return to. - i) No runner may return to touch a missed base or one left illegally once he/she enters his/her dugout or bench area. - j) When the umpire has called four (4) balls or when a walk is issued, all runners must touch all bases in legal order.
-Baserunners do not advance unless forced. - k) Bases left too soon on a caught fly ball must be retouched before advancing to awarded bases.
-Awarded bases must also be touched in proper order. - l) When the batter-runner passes 1st base, the batter-runner is considered to have touched 1st base, this also applies to an awarded 1st base. - NOTE: The batter-runner is in jeopardy to be put out when returning to the base.
+Baserunners do not advance unless forced. - Bases left too soon on a caught fly ball must be retouched before advancing to awarded bases.
+Awarded bases must also be touched in proper order. - When the batter-runner passes 1st base, the batter-runner is considered to have touched 1st base, this also applies to an awarded 1st base.
+NOTE: The batter-runner is in jeopardy to be put out when returning to the base.